Sanghamitta: Background

 This was also considered an opportune moment to spread Buddhism in Sri Lanka since Buddha himself had created awareness of his philosophy and precepts of Buddhism among the royalty and the common people during his three visits to Sri Lanka undertaken in the eight years following his enlightenment.
 Buddha, during his lifetime, had also created a social structure for the practice of Dhammavinaya or Dhamma (in Sanskrit: Dharma), which comprised the Sangha – order of bhikkhus (monks) and bhikkunis (nuns) to preserve his teachings for posterity.
 However, it was only King Tissa, realising the poor status of the religion in his country, desired fresh efforts by a delegation from India.

 Mahendra arrived with his delegation at Anuradhapura where King Tissa, accompanied by his sister-in-law (brother's wife) Princess Anula with her entourage of 500 women, met him at the Mahamegha Garden.
 The Mahendra mission was very successful in introducing Buddhism to Sri Lanka.
 He established the Bhikkhu Order for men.
-However, thousands of women, starting with Anula, who had converted to Buddhism along with the King Tissa, wished to be ordained into the Bhikkuni Order.
-Thera Mahindra expressed his inability to do so since this ordination had to be performed by a priestess or a Theri Arahat.
+However, thousands of women, starting with Anula, who had converted to Buddhism along with King Tissa, wished to be ordained into the Bhikkuni Order.
+Mahindra Thera expressed his inability to do so since this ordination had to be performed by a priestess or a Theri Arahat.
 He therefore advised the King to write to Emperor Ashoka and seek the services of his younger sister Theri Sangamitta, who was "profoundly learned", to be deputed to Sri Lanka for the purpose.
 He also desired that a sapling of the right branch of the Bodhi Tree (where the Tathagata got his enlightenment) from Bodh Gaya should also be brought by her to Sri Lanka.
 King Tissa then chose his Minister Prince Arittha (his nephew) for the purpose since the minister had volunteered to go to India on the condition that on his return he would also be ordained into the Bhikkhu Sasana by Thera Mahindra.
 This was agreed.

 Early life

-Sangamitta's parents were the Emperor Ashoka and his first wife, Devi, who was a Buddhist.
+Sangamitta's parents were Emperor Ashoka and his first wife, Devi, who was a Buddhist.
 Her birth in 282 BC, as popularly known in published texts was as the second child of Ashoka and younger sister of brother Mahindra.
 She was born in Ujjeini (present day Ujjain in Madhya Pradesh in India).
 Her mother did not join Ashoka when he was crowned and her two children had embraced Buddhism.
 She was married at the age of 14 to Agribrahma, a nephew of Emperor Ashoka, who was also an Arhant.
 She had a son, Saamanera Sumana who also later became an Arhant and went along with his uncle Mahindra to Sri Lanka to preach Buddhism.
 Her teacher was Ayupala.
-She was ordained at the age of 18 into Theravada Buddhism Order by their preceptor Dhammapala.
+She was ordained at the age of 18 into the Theravada Buddhism Order by their preceptor Dhammapala.
 Her brother was also ordained at the same time.
 With her dedicated perseverance to Dhamma she became an Arhant Theri and resided in Pataliputra (now known as Patna).